Constellix/terraform-provider-constellix/website/docs/r/spf_record.html.markdown

 * `roundrobin.disable_flag` - (Optional) enable or disable the roundrobin object.
 Default is false.
 Atleast one roundrobin object should be false.

 ## Attributes Reference
+This resource exports the following attributes:
-The only attribute that this resource exports is the `id`, which is set to the constellix calculated id of the SPF resource.
+* `id` - The constellix calculated id of the SPF resource.

 ## Importing ##